Vision GTO Trainer in a Nutshell

 This isn’t me trying to say that this is a bad piece of software.
 On the contrary, it is very useful and quite powerful for those who know how to utilize it properly – which is true for a majority of high-level software in general, not just poker-related tools.

 If you’re new to PLO, I wouldn’t suggest this as one of your first steps.
-You can learn some PLO GTO basics and more using advanced PLO mastery training program and other resources available online.
+You can learn some PLO GTO basics and more using an advanced PLO mastery training program and other resources available online.

 Of course, if you want to use the tool to get a better grasp of preflop ranges using the method explained earlier, you could definitely do that.
 There is nothing wrong with that, but if that’s the only thing you’re using the Vision GTO trainer for, you’re definitely missing out on a lot of its potential.